 What to Showcase

-Think about the problems you’ve solved at work, not your daily job duties.
-What differentiates you from the hundreds and thousands of other people who have the same job title as you?
+And what differentiates you from the hundreds and thousands of other people who have the same job title as you?

 - Is there a picture of you receiving an award?

 - Have you given a presentation or spoken at a conference?

 Think of your LinkedIn profile as a brag book and please, begin collecting screenshots and links today.

 You can create a PowerPoint highlighting your accomplishments and publish it to SlideShare and share to LinkedIn.
 See ideas here.

 Create mockups or convert data into an infographic or visual.